 diversity in the educational environment.

-The College of Business Administration offers the following four-year programs of
+The College of Business Administration offers the following four-year undergraduate

 Theoretical and case study methods are employed to develop problem-solving and decision-making